the most common personal branding mistakes

 But if all you’re talking about in your marketing is the quality of your products, how people can book an appointment, a nice client you worked with yesterday….
 I promise your community is B-O-R-E-D, .
 We want more.
 We want to see you as a person, not just a business.
 We want to be educated and inspired and entertained!
 DELIGHT US!
 Give the people what they want!!

-Tell us why you started your business, share your polarizing opinions, talk about what you love doing on Sunday mornings, be open about your hopes and dreams and fears so we can find common ground.
+Avoid this personal branding mistake by telling us why you started your business, share your polarizing opinions, talk about what you love doing on Sunday mornings, be open about your hopes and dreams and fears so we can find common ground.
 We want to connect with you before we book an appointment with you – ya dig?

 Personal Branding Mistake 5: